trongtai37/budgeted-influences/README.md

 		-a <algorithm, 0: Greedy, 1: DStream, 2: RStream, 3: SGr, 4: SampleRstream.
 Please use SSA source code for testing IM algorithm>
 		-p <number of threads (OpenMP) to running algorithms>
 ```

-We conducted experiments on a Linux machine with 2.3Ghz Xeon 18 core processor and 256Gb of RAM.
-With 70 threads, DStream usually terminates after 20 minutes, RStream is 2 hours.